Plugin Manager Window

 - Repeat this step for all plugins available in the plugin binary.
 There's no support of mass plugin installation at the moment.

-- Finally restart T-Plan Robot Enterprise.
+- Finally restart Robot.
 It is recommended to do so even if the "Restart Required" message was not displayed after plugin installation.
 The plugins you've installed should be now visible under the Installed Plugins tab and their functionality should be available in the product.